Brain stereotactic radiosurgery

 Before the procedure begins, you'll have a lightweight frame attached to your head with four pins.
 This frame will stabilize your head during the radiation treatment and serve as a point of reference for focusing the beams of radiation.
 During this process:

 - Your hair will not be shaved, but your forehead and the back of your head will be cleaned with rubbing alcohol.

 - You'll receive numbing shots in the four places on your scalp where the pins will be inserted — two points on your forehead and two at the back of your head

 After the head frame is attached, you'll undergo imaging scans of your brain that show the location of the tumor or other abnormality in relation to the head frame.
 The type of scan used depends on the condition being treated:

 Tumors.
 Imaging for tumors may include computerized tomography (CT) or magnetic resonance imaging (MRI).
 In a CT scan, a series of X-rays creates a detailed image of your brain.
 In an MRI scan, a magnetic field and radio waves create detailed images of your brain.

 A small needle may be placed in the back of your hand or in your arm to inject a dye into a blood vessel to view the blood vessels in your brain and highlight blood circulation.
 In some cases, you may have both MRI and CT scans.

 Arteriovenous malformations (AVMs).
 Imaging for brain AVMs may include CT scans, MRI scans, cerebral angiograms or some combination of these tests.

 In a cerebral angiogram, a doctor inserts a small tube in a blood vessel in your groin and threads it to the brain using X-ray imaging.
 Dye is injected through the blood vessels to make them visible on X-rays.
 Your doctor may inject a dye into a blood vessel during CT or MRI scans to view the blood vessels and highlight blood circulation.

 - Trigeminal neuralgia.
-An MRI or CT scan is used to create images of nerve fibers to select a target area for treating trigeminal neuralgia.
+An MRI or a CT scan is used to create images of nerve fibers to select a target area for treating trigeminal neuralgia.